IBM Case Study

 Visibility

-Users can see all steps, their progress, and what comes next at a glance.
+A designated place to view progress and what comes next at a glance.

 Flexibility